apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Interrupt.md

 ### JSON

+{% include {{ version }}/json-interrupt-configuration.md %}

 This strategy reaches out to a static JSON resource that contains a map of usernames linked to various interrupt policies.
 This option is most useful during development, testing and demos.

 ```json
 {